 DAkkS decides on a case-by-case basis whether an on-site assessment can take place or whether a remote assessment can be considered as an alternative.
 DAkkS uses remote assessments as part of its surveillance activities, including reassessments, and extensions where this is operationally and technically feasible.

 What do conformity assessment bodies need to consider with regard to the implementation of remote assessments?

 Under what conditions does DAkkS carry out on-site assessments?

 DAkkS checks the feasibility of on-site assessment on the basis of a checklist that is sent to the body to be assessed as part of the assessment planning process.
-As a general rule, compliance with the rules governing the wearing of face masks, as well as hygiene and social distancing, rules is required.
+In general, the provisions of the German Infection Protection Act (vaccinated, recovered or tested negative) apply, as does compliance with the rules governing the wearing of face masks, as well as hygiene and social distancing rules.